Tutorial

 --no-report

-Skip writing <bids_root>/.bidsmgr/metadata_report.json.
-By default the JSON report is always written so the GUI and CI tooling can pick it up after the run.
+Skip writing .bidsmgr/metadata_report.json (written by default so the GUI and CI tooling can pick it up).

 bidsmgr-validate

 Two-layer validator.
-Layer 1 (always) is the schema-driven audit: per-file sidecar checks against bidsschematools 1.2.2 plus the BIDS Manager-specific rules (TODO placeholders, IntendedFor consistency, fmap pair completeness).
+Layer 1 (always) is the schema-driven audit: per-file sidecar checks plus the BIDS Manager-specific rules (TODO placeholders, IntendedFor consistency, fmap pair completeness).
 Layer 2 (opt-in via --strict) adds the official bidsschematools structural pass.

 bidsmgr-validate <target> [options]